joesteinkamp/design-knowledge-base/4_Operations/Team-Rituals/critique.md

 > * Criticism is vague and general / **Critique is concrete and specific**
 > * Criticism has no sense of humor / **Critique insists on laughter, too**
 > * Criticism looks for flaws in the writer as well as the writing / **Critique addresses only what is on the page**

+“Posing thoughts as questions allows the designer to express their reasoning instead of being defensive.
+If they hadn’t considered a particular angle, they can make a note and address it in the next iteration” -Greg Lindley

+**Question Tips**
+* Encourages dialogue by being open ended
+* Be specific in goals of the feedback but not specific about what to do, unless asked
+* Seek to understand their intent
+* Focus on outcomes that the design can cause

+What do you think?
+What are your thoughts?

 ### Standard Questions to Ask: